 Luke writes in Acts 1:1, “In the first book (the Gospel of Luke), O Theophilus, I have dealt with all that Jesus began to do and teach.”
 Began to do and teach?
 How could there be more for Jesus to do than he what has already done?

-That’s where we as Christ’s “ambassadors” come into the picture.
-We are now the chosen ones, sent into the world on his behalf, filled with his Spirit to represent him in the places where we live, work and play.
-The work of Jesus continues in the world through Christians.
+As Christ’s ambassadors, we are now the chosen ones, sent into the world on his behalf, filled with his Spirit to represent him in the places where we live, work, and play.

 Gandhi famously said: